canonical/data-science-stack/docs/how-to/dss.rst

 You can initialise DSS through ``dss initialize``.
 This command:

-* stores credentials for the MicroK8s cluster.
+* Stores credentials for the MicroK8s cluster.
-* allocates storage for your DSS Jupyter Notebooks.
+* Allocates storage for your DSS Jupyter Notebooks.
-* deploys an `MLflow <MLflow Docs_>`_ model registry.
+* Deploys an `MLflow <MLflow Docs_>`_ model registry.

 .. code-block:: shell